 Penalties for Drug Crimes

-Possession of a Schedule I or II drug (e.g., cocaine or methamphetamine)
+Possession of a Schedule I or II Narcotic drug (e.g., cocaine or methamphetamine)

-- A second or subsequent conviction (e.g., possession of cocaine, possession of methamphetamine) for an offense committed prior to July 1, 2012, means your sentence will be from five to thirty years.
-This provision is not applicable to drug offenses committed on or after July 2, 2012.
+- A third subsequent conviction (e.g., possession of cocaine, possession of methamphetamine) for an offense means your sentence will be twice the sentence that would have been applicable on a first or second offense.

 Possession with intent to distribute a Schedule I or Schedule II controlled substance